-If you’re not 100% that Shopify is for you after the 3 days, you can opt in for their promotion and get the Basic plan at $1/mo for three months!Start free Shopify trial today
+If you’re not 100% that Shopify is for you after the 3 days, you can opt in for their promotion and get Basic, Shopify, or Advanced plan at $1/mo for three months!Start free Shopify trial today

 Costs not included in Shopify plans

 Remember that transaction fees and monthly Shopify subscription plans won’t be your only expenses.
 In fact, many merchants will notice that additional costs exceed their base Shopify cost per month!

 Let’s review what additional expenses you might come across when running a Shopify store.

 Shopify has its own native checkout provider, Shopify Payments, and it’s a great one.

 If for whatever reason you’re not satisfied with Shopify Payments and choose to use a third-party payment provider, you’ll need to pay additional fees.

 Shopify Payments is not available in certain regions.
 Check Shopify Payments supported countries in advance to avoid issues later on.

 The rates will vary depending on your plan and your third-party provider might have additional fees on top of that.